chriv/dynephant/README.md

 #Dynephant

+This project is dependant on Internet Explorer, and was abandoned years ago.
+It has been moved to archvie status.

 Dynephant is a simple, open-source Dynamic DNS (DDNS) client for Windows.
 It is intended to have as few dependencies as possible.
 It was written, because, at the time of it's creation, very few DDNS